FranzGB/git-github-course/README.md

 - **.gitignore**: A text file listing files or directories that Git should ignore.
 Useful for excluding local configuration files, build directories, or files containing sensitive information.
 - **License**: Choosing a license is important if you intend to share your code.
 It defines how others can use, modify, and distribute your code.

-Creating a GitHub repository not only allows for version control and code management but also opens up collaboration opportunities, issue tracking, and the integration of various development tools and CI/CD pipelines.
-GitHub’s interface and documentation provide comprehensive support, making it accessible for developers of all skill levels.

 ### Fork
 A fork in Git is essentially a copy of a repository that allows you to freely experiment with changes without affecting the original project.
 This concept is widely utilized in open-source development on platforms like GitHub, where forking a repository enables you to make your own modifications, add new features, or fix bugs in the project independently of the main repository.